Successful restaurants are busy restaurants. The busier your restaurant, therefore, the happier you are likely to be.

 To make sure that you have the wherewithal to meet any such claim for compensation, the law demands that you have sufficient employers’ liability insurance in place from the day anyone is taken on.
 Your failure to do so may incur fines of up to £2,500 for every day that the cover is not in place.
 Even for failing to display the certificate of your employers’ liability insurance you may be fined up to £1,000.

 Clearly, therefore, employers’ liability insurance is important and the law requires that you hold a minimum of £5 million of cover.
-Here at constructaquote.com, however, we go that extra mile by ensuring that your employers’ liability cover not only meets the legal requirement but goes a big step forward in providing up to £10 million as standard on any policy we arrange.
+Here at constructaquote.com, however, we go that extra mile by ensuring that your employers’ liability cover not only meets the legal requirement but goes a big step forward in providing up to £10 million as standard on any policy we offer.

-From cover for your stocks of food, furniture and table ware, to protection against your liabilities towards members of the public and towards your employees, we are able to arrange the cover your restaurant may need.
+From cover for your stocks of food, furniture and table ware, to protection against your liabilities towards members of the public and towards your employees, we are able to offer the cover your restaurant may need.